-There are also multiple-lens dashcams such as the BlackVue DR750S-2CH that record in front of the vehicle like a single-lens model, but also use the input from a smaller remote camera (a camera mounted in the back of the vehicle - on the rear windshield) to record what is happening behind the vehicle (or pointed inside the vehicle) as well.
+There are also dual-lens dashcams for front + rear such as the BlackVue DR750S-2CH that record in front of the vehicle like a single-lens model, but also use the input from a smaller remote camera (a camera mounted in the back of the vehicle - on the rear windshield) to record what is happening behind the vehicle as well.

 Rear-view mirror style dashcams are a special type of dashcam.
 These clip securely to the back of your existing rear-view mirror, and provide video from a small forward-facing lens.
 This style of dashcam is great for those wanting a less-conspicuous solution.

 Professional dashcams are commercial-grade models designed for business use (fleet vehicles, taxis/Uber/Lyft drivers, delivery trucks, etc) or other commercial, municipal or government purposes.
 These high-reliability units are also desirable to those individuals seeking the added peace of mind that comes from using a professional-level device in their own vehicle.

 Unfortunately this is not an easy question to answer.
 Since dashcams all have different qualities, the best dashcam is the one that suits *you* best.
 The Dashcam Store™ has created a Buyer's Guide to help you get started picking out the right dashcam for your needs.

 Keep in mind that while there are a wide variety of dashcams available on the internet, many of which are cheap and unreliable, you can rest assured that we only sell those cameras which we personally research and which pass our own internal quality tests.